TurtleEngr/my-utility-scripts/doc/template.sh.md

     Output this "long" usage help.
 See "-H long"

-- **-H Style**
+- **-H pStyle**

-    Style is used to select the type of help and how it is formatted.
+    pStyle is used to select the type of help and how it is formatted.

     Styles: